amu2mod/RadeonMon/README.md

 5. Run the executable from `build\Release\radeonmon.exe` or `build\Debug\radeonmon.exe`.

-The Debug version also opens a console window with logging for debugging purposes.
+The Release version does not produce any console or file logging.
+The Debug version opens a console window and outputs logging information for debugging purposes.